andreitoma8/learn-EVM/README.md

     -   For a contract creation transaction, this must be left empty.
 -   `Value`: The value in wei to be transferred to the message call's recipient or in the case of a contract creation, as an endowment to the newly created account.
 -   `Data`: The data sent with the transfer.
-    -   In case of `Value transfers`, this is left empty.
+    -   In case of `Value transfers` to an EOA, this can be left empty, or data can be added just as a way to add a message to the transaction.
-    -   For `Smart Contract deployments`, this contains the compiled code of a contract.
+    -   For `Smart Contract deployments`, this contains the compiled code of a contract(creation bytecode).
     -   And for `Smart Contract calls`, it contains the hash of the invoked method signature and encoded parameters(by Solidity standards).
     -   `v`, `r`, `s`: The components of the transaction signature.

+### Transaction Lifecycle

+1. The transaction is created and signed by the sender.
+2. The transaction is sent to a node that does the following:
+    1. Checks if the transaction is valid.
+    2. Spins up a EVM instance.
+    3. Load state from the database.(global variables, persistent storage)
+    4. Executes the transaction:
+        1. Executes all the opcodes in the transaction.
+        2. Updates the state of the EVM.
+        3. Reduces the gas left for the transaction.
+3. The transaction is added to the blockchain and the state is saved to the database, while the stack and memory are wiped.

 # Data in the EVM